What Is Dogecoin?

 Dogecoin is an altcoin that has gained a significant following, despite its origins as a joke currency.
 It is just one of many types of cryptocurrencies that crypto investors might consider adding to their portfolio.

-If you want to invest in Dogecoin without opening an account on a crypto exchange, you can open an account on the SoFi Invest® brokerage platform.
+If you want to invest in Dogecoin without opening an account on a crypto exchange, you can open a brokerage account on the SoFi Invest® investment platform.
 You can use the app to purchase stocks and exchange-traded funds as well as to build a crypto portfolio.